r00b/cpl/notes/oral_exam.md

   7. Deactivate and placard it
 * 10 hour grace for 100 hr inspection does not require to ADs that have come due at "next regularly scheduled inspection"
 * Scenario-based questions: ask yourself, "how did we get into this situation?"
+* Runway weights on chart supplement
+  * S-75 says it will support Single Wheel Main Landing Gear up to 75,000 pounds.
+  * D-95 says double wheel mains can go up to 95,000
+  * 2D-130 says two wheels in tandem landing gear up to 130,000.
+* Turbocharger uses exhaust gas to power turbine; supercharger is directly connected to the crankshaft
+* SCUBA
+  * AIM 8-1-2
+  * Wait 12 hours, or if going above 8,000/had controlled ascent, 24 hours
+* 4 left-turning tendencies
+  * P-Factor
+    * Descending blade has a slightly higher AOA than ascending blade, and thus produces slightly more thrust
+  * Torque
+  * Spiraling slipstream
+  * Gyroscopic precession
+    * Only present with pitch change (rotation, level off)
+    * Tailwheel plane rotate
+    * Applied force is experienced 90 degrees in direction of rotation
+  * When are left-turning tendencies most pronounced?
+    * Low airspeed
+    * High AOA
+    * High thrust